justina823/plug_in/README.md

  <h1>  Introduction </h1>

   this is a WordPress plugin for user writes the movies review.
-In this plugin, user needs to put release year, director, IMDb link, photo and rating. it is can let the user manage the post with the same content.
+In this plugin, user needs to put release year, director, IMDb link, photo and rating. it is can let the user manage the post with the content.

  <h1> Requirements</h1>
  user need to have to download a plugin called Meta Box. it will show when the user installed this movies reviews plugin.